-C. Classified professional development will be coordinated by the Learning Department using feedback from department managers and staff survey.
-D. Certificated professional development will be coordinated by the Learning Department using feedback from Learning Department Leadership Team and Student Services, as well as surveys, observations, and evaluations.
+- B. CUSD will provide trainings for all teachers and staff on meaningful strategies to support English Learners. - C. Academically-related trainings will include paraprofessionals when appropriate to content or service. - E. Certificated professional development will be coordinated by the Learning Department using feedback from Learning Department Leadership Team and Student Services, as well as surveys, observations, and evaluations.
 PD will be relevant to the department and/or grade level and will be directed by clearly articulated objectives and agenda.
-The Learning Department Leadership Team will design an annual PD plan for certificated staff that includes district and site goal setting, mapping, and end of the vear reflection.
-The Learning Department Leadership Team will design department/grade level specific experiences and provide 'voice and choice 'for teachers based on their needs.
-E. Professional development experiences will include curricular programs, intervention programs and resources, special education, co-teaching and PBIS.
-A. CUSD has offered multiple PD sessions this school year related to co-teaching and the KIT program.
-In addition to the PD, there has been a monthly co-teaching meeting for all shareholders to participate in.
+The Learning Department Leadership Team will design an annual PD plan for certificated staff that includes district and site goal setting, mapping, and end of the year reflection.
+The Learning Department Leadership Team will design department/grade level specific experiences and provide 'voice and choice' options for teachers based on their needs.
+H. Explore a system for tracking PD. - I. Provide training for all teachers on integrated and designated ELD strategies, MTSS, Beyond SST and Shape.